fantonow/MundoExtremo/README.md

+﻿## Author:
-﻿Author: Felipe Antonow (felipeantonow7@gmail.com)
+	Felipe Antonow (felipeantonow7@gmail.com)
 	Please send a email if the project has been useful in any way :)

+## Goal:
-Goal:Study application to integrate with wikipedia
+	Study application to integrate with wikipedia

-Config:
+## Config:
 	Path: /estrutura_base_dados.sql
 		Script base dados mysql